TheCandidStartup/TheCandidStartup.github.io/_drafts/typescript-semantic-versioning.md

 thumbnail: /assets/images/frontend/ts-logo-128.png
 ---

-The JavaScript NPM ecosystem is built on the foundation of [semantic versioning](https://docs.npmjs.com/about-semantic-versioning).
+The JavaScript npm ecosystem is built on the foundation of [semantic versioning](https://docs.npmjs.com/about-semantic-versioning).
 Without semantic versioning, how could you possibly manage upgrades to the hundreds of dependencies accumulated by any real world project?

 Which makes things a little awkward when you discover how TypeScript handles semantic versioning.